 Vermont’s Long Trail follows the main ridge of the Green Mountains from the Massachusetts-Vermont line to the Canadian border.
 It’s 272 miles, but you can also hike it in sections, on average, it takes thru-hikers 19 days to complete the Long Trail.

 The Long Trail is the oldest long-distance hiking trail continuously maintained by a single organization and one of America’s first national scenic trails designated as such on April 30th, 1968 by Congress under legislation signed into law that year to protect wilderness areas from encroaching development (National Trails System Act).

 The terrain varies greatly here too–from high alpine meadows where there might not even seem like anything is growing, to some of the most rugged and remote terrain in Vermont.

 The terrain changes a lot here: beautiful meadow views in one section; grappling with uneven ground and scrambling over boulders to avoid unnecessary steps.

 Tahoe Rim Trail

-It starts at Emerald Bay in California, and then continues eastward for another 100+ miles looping over Donner Pass into Nevada where it terminates near Squaw Valley CA on one side of lake before heading back.
+It starts at Emerald Bay in California and then continues eastward for another 100+ miles looping over Donner Pass into Nevada where it terminates near Squaw Valley CA on one side of the lake before heading back.